 When the customer’s bank sends their payment to the retailer’s bank (known as the acquiring bank), a small fee is retained.
 This is called the interchange fee.
 Visa doesn’t receive any of this fee.
 If the fee did not exist, banks would find it hard to provide card services, such as fraud prevention, systems maintenance and customer call centres.

 Adding Amex to your account is easy.
 Contacting American Express directly is the best way in which to do this; however, our team at Inspire Payments will be able to help you with this too.
 You will need to confirm that you have an Amex account via email with your details.
-Once we have this information, we will forward it to our partners, Global Payments, who will be able to set up your Amex account.
+Once we have this information, we will forward it to our Acquiring Partner, who will be able to set up your Amex account.

 This is something our in-house team can assist you with.
 Once you’ve gotten in touch with our customer support, we will ask you to confirm your identity by answering some data protection questions.
 We will then need to confirm the reason behind the bank change.
 For example, are you changing your legal entity?
 This will allow us to confirm the best department for you to speak to.
 If there are no changes to your legal entity, we will email you a form to complete confirming your new details.
 After we receive this back from you, this will get updated for you.
 The entire process usually takes 5 business days.

 PCI stands for the Payment Card Industry Standards which need to be upheld.
 Those businesses who are not compliant, are subjected to a £75 charge.
-In order to become PCI compliant and get rid of this charge, you need to contact our PCI partner, Security Metrics, who can assist you with this.
-You can contact them by calling us 0808 175 1372 where you will directed to the correct department.
+In order to become PCI compliant and get rid of this charge, you need to complete your annual PCI compliance questionnaire.

 At Inspire Payments, we do offer a service that will allow you to receive next-day payments, excluding payments made during the weekend.
 This will cost an additional £2.95 a month, plus 30p per batch – so say, for example, if you requested a batch every day for a month, it’ll only cost you £9.